Memories or Dreams?

 I guess I’m also finally conceding that we may benefit from exploring our past as unpleasant as it may be, as well as promoting the benefits of ‘letting it all out’.
 This is not the same as allowing ourselves to pin all our failings on what has previously happened in our lives.
 As my grandmother said “life isn’t fair” and we do have to deal with it.

-I am not a poet, but I can certainly promote the benefits of setting out your experiences and emotions on the page – and have huge respect for those like my sister and others who encourage people to do the same.
+I am not a poet, but I can certainly promote the benefits of setting out your experiences and emotions on the page – and have huge respect for those like my sister and others who have such a positive affect on people’s lives by encouraging them to do the same.